svaberg/nova-postdoc-retreat.github.io/index.md

 # Registration form

-Please use the following form to register for the 2023 NOVA post-doc retreat:
+Please use the form below to register for the 2023 NOVA postdoc retreat.
+Upon successful completion a confirmation e-mail will be send to the e-mail address used for registration.
+In case you have not received a confirmation e-mail, please check the spam folder of your e-mail client.
+Still no confirmation?
+Contact the organisers.
 <!-- Registration form starts here please take care-->
 <form
   method="POST"